-A Program Objective Memorandum (POM) is a recommendation from the Services and Defense Agencies to the Office of the Secretary of Defense (OSD) concerning how they plan to allocate resources for a program(s) to meet the Service Program Guidance (SPG) and Defense Planning Guidance (DPG).
+A Program Objective Memorandum (POM) is a recommendation from the Services and Defense Agencies to the Office of the Secretary of Defense (OSD) concerning how they plan to allocate resources (funding) for a program(s) to meet the Service Program Guidance (SPG) and Defense Planning Guidance (DPG).
 The POM is part the Programming phase of the Program, Planning, Budget, and Execution (PPBE) process, when planning decisions, programming guidance, and congressional guidance is converted into a detailed allocation of resources.
 The POM covers the 5-year Future Year Defense Program (FYDP) and presents the Services and Defense Agencies proposal on how they will balance their allocation of available resources.
 The POM includes an analysis of missions, objectives, alternative methods to accomplish objectives, and allocation of resources.

 A program’s initial POM is developed during the Materiel Solutions Analysis (MSA) Phase.
 The Initial Technical Review (ITR) is a technical review conducted during the MSA Phase to support a program’s initial POM submission.